 Red lentils are the fast-food of the legume world.
 This lentil stew takes only 20 minutes to make without pre-soaking, making it a great choice during the heat of summer or on any busy day.
 It reheats well, too, so make a double batch for an even faster meal the next day.

-Make it a casual company-level meal by topping it with a spoonful of Southern Summer Pesto.
-It's vegan without the pesto or with pesto made without cheese (which is still delicious), low-fat, and gluten free.
+Make it a casual company-level meal by topping it with a spoonful of Light Summer Pesto from Fifty Weeks of Green.
+The stew is vegan, low-fat, and gluten free.

 The picture above shows Summer Stew with bell pepper sticks and pieces of the heirloom Kellogg's Breakfast tomato.